mhdehshiri/Privacy-Interpretability-102-flowers-data/README.md

   ![interpratable](images/intro_1.jpg "interpratable")

 The interpreter is able to work with the following CAM-based algorithms:
-GradCAM
+GradCAM,
-GradCAMPlusPlus
+GradCAMPlusPlus,
-AblationCAM
+AblationCAM,
-XGradCAM
+XGradCAM,
-EigenCAM
+EigenCAM,
-FullGrad
+FullGrad.
  The sample runnable script is test_interpretability.py that has also a notebook version alongside